Amy Irving BACP Accredited Counsellor for Children, Young People and Adults

 I am available for school or work-based therapy for students and staff following a sudden death, trauma or loss.
 I also provide training for schools on the impact of bereavement and loss on children and young people and the ways to support and manage this effectively within the school context.

 CHERISHED SPACES: practical bereavement support

-No project is too big or too small for Cherished Spaces and funding is available for families on low incomes.
-We offer a 30-minute free consultation with no obligation to book.
+No project is too big or too small for Cherished Spaces and all services are free thanks to generous local funding.
 Please go to www.cherishedspaces.co.uk for further information.

 HELPING HANDS; THINKING HATS: Mental health programme for 7-11 year olds